spinofsf/SDC-Advanced-lane-detection/README.md

 # SDC Advanced Lane Detection
 The goal of this project is to understand and implement a simple lane detection pipeline from the images recorded by a center car camera.
 Distortion induced by the camera is taken into account and correction is applied to the image feed.
-As described below, an image pipeline comprising of multiple transforms is implemented resulting in a "birds-eye view" of the front facing camera image.
+As described below, an image pipeline comprising of multiple transforms(color, gradient and perspective) is implemented resulting in a "birds-eye view" of the front facing camera image.
 Polynomial fits and various statistics during the process are captured and displayed.

-It is clear that simple image processing techniques are not sufficient to build a robust pipeline to detect lanes.
+From the output video, it is clear that simple image processing techniques are not sufficient to build a robust pipeline to detect lanes.
 Shadows on the road along with various road colors have a huge impact on detection accuracy.
 It will be interesting to further understand the accuracy of the current state-of-art approaches to lane detection.

 Key steps of this pipeline are:
 * Calibrate and correct camera distortion using chessboard images